cedricwalter/cedricwalter.github.io/_pages/about.md

 the following company, blogs and webpages.

 ## This blog
 The blog you are reading now! online since 1997.
+It was having 4200 posts before it was migrated to a static blog generator.
+Most disabled posts were news (few lines or information now outdated) or outdated tutorials not worth maintaining or keeping.

 - [waltercedric.com](https://waltercedric.com/)
 - [waltercedric.ch](http://www.waltercedric.ch/)